 - From the U.S.: four communities of four participants each

-A total of four teams from the U.S. and five teams from Germany have been selected to participate in the 2017 program, representing nine communities total.
+A total of four teams from the U.S. and five teams from Germany will be selected to participate in the 2018 program, representing nine communities total.

 WCTE includes 10-day visits to each country during which participating communities are involved in meetings with leaders in the field of immigrant integration, meeting with refugees, drafting action plans, and learning about local and national immigration policies.
 In addition to the participating communities, the capital cities of both countries are visited to facilitate high-level meetings with government and NGO representatives